CovertLab/WholeCellEcoliRelease/docs/dev-tools.md

 (`biopython`) except for a specific list of exceptions.
 The built-in exceptions list doesn't include `stochastic-arrow`, `biopython`, etc., but we can add them.

-**The fix:** Each time you install a PyCharm release, run this shell command then restart PyCharm:
+**The fix:** Each time you install a PyCharm release, run the following shell command, then restart PyCharm:

-[NOTE: So far, this script only works on macOS and maybe only for PyCharm Pro as installed by JetBrains Toolbox.
+> [NOTE: So far, this script only works on macOS and maybe only for PyCharm Pro installed by JetBrains Toolbox.
 To support other installations, we need to enhance the script for where `python.jar` or `python-ce.jar` gets installed.]

     runscripts/tools/augment-pycharm-package-list.sh